 Andy Luttrell: 2:56

 Jake Teeny: 2:58

 In any way, yeah.
 It could be talking bad.
 It could be–they just went and bought a Starbucks drink earlier in the day.
 Any sort of mention about a brand or it’s product between people unaffiliated with the company constitutes word of mouth.

 I’ve heard you say that word of mouth is like the kind of thing that companies care a lot about.
 That sort of creeps into the questions they ask in surveys.
 So for a company, if we stay talking about like companies and businesses, why would they care about word of mouth?

 Jake Teeny: 3:26

 Word of mouth is widely considered as the best form of advertising possible.
-In fact, you know, just to throw a couple of figures at you, about 85% of small businesses rely on word of mouth to stay afloat.
-92% of consumers trust word of mouth more than any other form of information about a company.
-Your brand and marketers themselves…about 2/3 of them all say it’s the most important form of advertising.
-And yet what I find most interesting is that less than 20% feel like they know how to actually influence it.
+In fact, you know, just to throw a couple of figures at you, about 85% of small businesses rely on word of mouth, um, to stay afloat.
+92% of consumers trust word of Mount more than any other form of information about a company, your brand and marketers themselves.
+About 2/3 of them all say it’s the most important form of advertising.
+And yet what I, which I find most interesting, is less than 20% feel like they know how to actually influence it.